zonxa/seal/docs/UsingSeal.md

 });
 ```

-See our [integration tests](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/test/unit/integration.test.ts) for an E2E example.
-Also, see our [example app](https://seal-example.vercel.app/) for a demonstration of allowlist/NFT gated content access.

-On-chain decryption in Move is supported using derived keys.
-For an example, see [voting.move](https://github.com/MystenLabs/seal/tree/main/move/patterns/sources/voting.move).
+!!! tip
+    If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
+The key server's full node may not have indexed it yet.
+Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

+#### On-chain decryption
+On-chain decryption in Move is supported, and can be done using the [`seal::bf_mac_encryption`](./move/seal/sources/bf_hmac_encryption.move) package.
+This allows Move packages to decrypt Seal encryptions and use the decrypted values to allow use cases such as on-chain auctions, secure voting (see [voting.move](./move/patterns/sources/voting.move)), etc.

+To decrypt an encrypted object in a Move package you should follow these steps:
+1. **Verify derived keys:** Use `bf_hmac_encryption::verify_derived_keys` to verify each derived key.
+This function takes the raw keys, package ID, identity and the vector of public keys for each key server, and returns a vector of VerifiedDerivedKey objects.
+Note that the derived keys can be fetched through the Seal SDK client using the `client.getDerivedKeys` function which returns a map from key server object IDs to the derived keys, and the public keys can be also retrieved using the SDK by calling the `client.getPublicKeys` function and passing them to the `bf_hmac_encryption::new_public_key`.
+For both derived keys and public keys, you likely need to convert from bytes to `Element<G1>` and `Element<G2>` respectively using the [[`from_bytes`]](https://docs.sui.io/references/framework/sui/group_ops#sui_group_ops_from_bytes) function.
+2. **Perform decryption:** Call `bf_hmac_encryption::decrypt` with the encrypted object, the verified derived keys and the vector of public keys.
+The return value is an `Option<vector<u8>>`, and if the decryption fails, it will return a `None` value.

+Note that the on-chain decryption only works for HMAC‑CTR mode and _not_ for AES.

 The published package can be found at following:

 | <NETWORK> | <PACKAGE_ID> |
 | -------- | ------- |
 | Testnet | 0x4614e5da0136ee7d464992ddd3719d388ae2bfdb48dfec6d9ad579f87341f2e1 |
 | Mainnet | 0xbfc8d50ed03d52864779e5bc9bd2a9e0417a03c42830d3757c99289c779967b7 |

-!!! tip
-    If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
-The key server's full node may not have indexed it yet.
-Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

 ### Optimizing performance